oat-sa/tao-core/install/README.txt

   $ cd tao/install && php update.php version
    where "version" is version to update to, for example to update from version 1.2 to 1.3 :
   $ cd tao/install && php update.php 1.3
-   the process should repeated for each intermediate version, for example to update from version 1.1 to 1.3 :
+   the process should be repeated for each intermediate version, for example to update from version 1.1 to 1.3 :
   $ cd tao/install && php update.php 1.2
   $ cd tao/install && php update.php 1.3